LearnOnDemandSystems/docs/lod/auto-register-lab-user-devices-and-stores-cookie-and-ip-address-in-database.md

 ---
 title: "Device Registration for Lab Access"
-description: "Automatically registers lab user devices and stores a cookie in their browser upon the initial lab launch."
+description: "Automatically registers lab user devices and stores a cookie in their browser to streamline the lab experience, allowing subsequent lab launches without the need for repeated 2-factor authentication."
 isPublished: true
 ---